 As of 2017, all 50 states in the US have developed Prescription Drug Monitoring Programs (PDMPs).
 Access to PDMPs may determine if the patient has a history of using multiple doctors, frequent ER visits, or demonstrates other evidence of prior drug abuse such as frequent opioid prescriptions.
 The PDMP also records primary care provider prescription activity.
 It is the provider’s responsibility to know of all state regulations and required reporting.

 Nurses can obtain a thorough patient history.
 The practitioner should verify injury by the usual diagnostic assessments.
 The patient assessment should determine the level and intensity of pain, what has relieved pain in the past, and how pain interferes with the patient’s quality of life.
-Additionally, information from family members, the patient interview, and a thorough assessment in concert with content obtained from a number of screening tools are used to define the patient’s addiction risks.
-These risks determine the appropriate levels of monitoring and follow up for best practices.
+Additionally, information from family members, the patient interview, and a thorough assessment in concert with content obtained from several screening tools are used to define the patient’s addiction risks.
+These risks determine the appropriate levels of monitoring and follow-up for best practices.

 Patients need thorough education regarding opioid use.
 Therefore, nurses must emphasize the following information when opioids are initiated:

-- Take opioid as prescribed, noting the importance of sticking with the dose regimen.
-Patients should know what to do if they miss a dose or if pain is not managed by the recommended doses.
+- Take opioids as prescribed, noting the importance of sticking with the dose regimen.
+Patients should know what to do if they miss a dose or if the pain is not managed by the recommended doses.

 - Remind patients that the medication should not be crushed or chewed.